Yuhala/Yuhala.github.io/_pages/about.md

 Before joining UniNE, I earned a Computer Engineering diploma from the National Advanced School of Engineering (2018), Yaounde, Cameroon.

-I am an electronics hobbyists and a great fan of Arduinos, Raspberry Pis and all the interesting projects that come with it.\
+I am an electronics hobbyist and a great fan of Arduinos, Raspberry Pis and all the interesting projects that come with it.